mohammad-baker/can-of-books-frontend/README.md

 * 12-09-2021 18:00 - Back End of the Application Storage Finished and it's now returning the JSON file from databse when you request /book URL;

 * 13-09-2021 21:30 - Back End of the Application Storage Delete feature Finished and it's now delete data from collection int databse when you request  delete /books URL;

 * 13-09-2021 23:30 - Front End of the Application Storage Delete feature Finished and it's now delete data with ueser interface  from collection in the databse when you request  delete /books URL;

-* 13-09-2021 23:30 - Front End and Backend of the Application Storage Create feature Finished and it's now Add data with ueser interface into collection in th databse when you request  post /books URL;
+* 14-09-2021 23:30 - Front End and Backend of the Application Storage Create feature Finished and it's now Add data with ueser interface into collection in the databse when you request  post /books URL;

+* 15-09-2021 17:30 - Front End and Backend of the Application Storage Update feature Finished and it's now Update data from user interface into collection in the databse when you request  put /books/url ;

+* 16-09-2021 23:30 - Front End and Backend of the Application Authentication feature Finished and it's now you can the user login to to app using user interface and it's own books being shown and rendered

 ## Estimates